jcbhmr/jimmywarting-.github/wiki/Styleguide.md

   Mardown.
 - **[Clang-Format]:** I use this for anything C++ & C related.
 I don't override any of the defaults, which means I tend to get LLVM-styled C++ code.
-  LLVM-styled code also happens to be the most popular on GitHub[^1].
+  LLVM-styled code also happens to be the most popular on GitHub.
 - **[cmake-format]:** For CMake code.
 No settings that I configure.
 - **[shfmt]:** Makes Bash code prettier.
 Also doesn't have any settings I change.